rannn367/tp/docs/UserGuide.md

 * `ROLE` can take any value, and it should not be blank and must not be longer than 50 characters
 * `SHIFT_TIMING` can take any value, and it should not be blank and must not be longer than 50 characters
 * `HOURS_WORKED` should only contain digits
-* `PERFORMANCE_RATING` should only contain digits, and it should be between 0 to 5.0 (inclusive) with at most one decimal place.
+* `PERFORMANCE_RATING` should only contain digits, and it should be between 0 to 5.0 (inclusive) with at most one decimal place
 * `REMARK` can take any value up to 50 characters, optional field
 * `TAG` can take any alphanumeric value, but should not contain spaces, optional field